simonknittel/static-site-generator/documentation/continuous-integration.md

         1. [Continuous deployment](#continuous-deployment)

 # Continuous integration and deployment
-Here are some examples on how to add a continuous integration service to your project.
+Here are some examples on how to add a continuous integration and deployment service to your project.

 ## Travis CI
 1. Enable your repository in Travis CI